myronschippers/apis-week3/README.md

     1. Environment
     1. Syntax
     1. Logic
+1. arrays
-1. arrays - 0 based index and how to access items in an array
+    1. 0 based index and how to access items in an array
+    1. accessing a value in an array at a specific position/index `array[0]`
     1. `array.length` - returns the total number of items in an array
+    1. getting the last item in an array `array[array.length]`
 1. `for` i loop
-1. `while` loop
 1. `for` in loop - gives you index
 1. `for` of loop - gives you the item
+1. `while` loop